pergunt/backend_for_frontend_redis/README.md

 ### OR

+1. run redis-server locally
+2. go to "/backend/configs/cache" and update url
-1. go to "/backend" and run "npm start"
+3. go to "/backend" and run "npm start"
-2. go to "/frontend" and do the same
+2. go to "/frontend" and run "npm start"

 ## Project structure: